Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to describe the 2-year follow-up for Project Towards No Drug Abuse (Project TND).
-Participating schools were randomly assigned to one of three experimental conditions: comprehensive implementation support for Project TND (IMP-SUPPORT= 22), regular workshop training only for Project TND teachers (REGULAR = 21), or standard care control (CTRL = 22).
+Participating schools were randomly assigned to one of three experimental conditions: comprehensive implementation support for Project TND (IMP-SUPPORT), regular workshop training only for Project TND teachers (REGULAR), or standard care control (CTRL).
 Measures utilized include a questionnaire regarding substance use intentions, addiction concerns, and beliefs about the immorality of drug use as well as the fidelity of program implementation.
 Results indicate that relative to the controls, both intervention conditions produced effects on hypothesized program mediators, including greater gains in program-related knowledge; greater reductions in cigarette, marijuana, and hard drug use intentions; and more positive changes in drug-related beliefs.
 There were stronger effects on implementation fidelity in the comprehensive, relative to the regular, training condition.
 However, seven of the ten immediate student outcome measures showed no significant differences between the two training conditions.
-Limitations include reliance on self-reported measures and poor generalizability due to ethnicity of participants.
+Limitations include reliance on self-reported measures, observers were not blind to the experimental condition of the school. and poor generalizability due to ethnicity of participants.

 Length of controlled postintervention follow-up: 2 years.